 Executive Protection Institute in Partnership with the UK-based Professional Bodyguard Association (PBA), offer Credential Programs that are certified by Regulatory Agencies.

-Upon graduation of our combined Program you will have registration applications pending with the Virginia Department of Criminal Justice Services (VA DCJS) and the Security Industry Authority (SIA).
+Upon graduation of our combined Program you will be eligible for credentialing with the Virginia Department of Criminal Justice Services (VA DCJS) and the Security Industry Authority (SIA).